Learning from Multiple Datasets with Heterogeneous and Partial Labels for Universal Lesion Detection in CT: Multi-dataset Lesion Detection

-where $ n_i $ is the number of training samples in dataset $ i $; $ L_i^{\text{center}} $ and $ L_i^{\text{size}} $ are the losses for the centerness and box regression branches of AFP$_i$, respectively; $ L_i^{\text{class}} $ and $ L_i^{\text{box}} $ are the losses for the $i$th classification and box regression layers of the detection head, respectively. $ \lambda_1 $ and $ \lambda_2 $ are the loss weights, which we empirically set as 0.1 and 10 in this paper.
-In inference, the multi-task detection head of LENS can generate multiple groups of lesion proposals to match the semantics of each dataset for each test image.
+where $ n_i $ is the number of training samples in dataset $ i $; $ L_i^{\text{center}} $ and $ L_i^{\text{size}} $ are the losses for the centerness and box regression branches of AFP$_i$, respectively; $ L_i^{\text{class}} $ and $ L_i^{\text{box}} $ are the cross-entropy and smooth L1 \cite{Ren2015faster} losses for the $i$th classification and box regression layers of the detection head, respectively. $ \lambda_1 $ and $ \lambda_2 $ are the loss weights, which we empirically set as 0.1 and 10 in this paper.
+In inference, LENS can generate multiple groups of lesion proposals in the detection head to match the semantics of each dataset for each test image.
 It can be considered as an ensemble of ``dataset experts''.
 This is more efficient than training a separate model for each dataset and run every model during inference.
 Our experiments demonstrate that the the accuracy on each dataset is comparable or improved owing to joint training, especially for small datasets.